 It has a mobile app that makes it easy to find your policy information and file a claim.
 You can also bundle home, auto and life coverage to save money.
 If you have questions, Nationwide also has educational articles on homeowners insurance and other topics.

-Which Home Insurance Is Right for Me?
+Which Home Insurance Is Right for My Leaky Roof?

 If you’re shopping for coverage, the best approach is to contact at least 2 or 3 insurance companies.
 Compare the quotes.
 Be sure to look at the premium (your monthly payments) as well as your policy limits and deductibles.
 Choose a provider that’s easy to work with and provides a good value for your money.